Skip to Main Navigation

 And why is this contingent liability management important for Honduras?

-Well, at the country level, especially in Honduras, which is a country totally vulnerable to natural disasters, we have to measure year by year the contingent liabilities that may exist, both for maintenance, repair or even replacement of infrastructure at the national level.
+Well, at the country level, especially in Honduras, which is a country totally vulnerable to disasters, we have to measure year by year the contingent liabilities that may exist, both for maintenance, repair or even replacement of infrastructure at the national level.

 This occurs in all the road sectors, education, health, even the agricultural sector and other sectors that are very important in the country's economy.
 Keeping control of these allows us to have a much more adequate financial management.